Brajesh Singh: Stay in Soviet Union

 Svetlana was officially disallowed the right to register to marry Singh.
 Due to the turmoil and unrest in the Gorky institution due to it publishing anti-Soviet propaganda and organising political rallies where Svetlana worked.
 Singh was isolated after falling under the government's scrutiny, his Indian friends in Moscow stopped visiting him.
 Indian Ambassador to Moscow, Triloki Nath Kaul and Ambassador of UAR, Murad Ghalib were the only friends who continued to visit.
 Dinesh Singh, his nephew, who under the pro-Soviet government headed by Indira Gandhi, had become the deputy minister of the Department of Foreign Affairs stopped responding to him.
 Only Suresh Singh, his brother, continued to write from Kalakankar.

 The translation work Singh did for the publishing house Progress also came under the scrutiny of Vladimir N. Pavlov, the English Division's chief editor and former translator at Yalta and correspondent to Churchill under Stalin.
 It had now become increasingly clear to Singh that political machinations were trying to disrepute him as being incompetent so that his legal right to stay in the USSR could be revoked.
 Singh soon became critically ill.
 After being admitted and wrongly diagnosed with tuberculosis at Intourist Polyclinic, he was taken back into Kuntsevo Hospital by Svetlana.
 She began spending her entire day with him at the hospital, where they talked about India and sometimes read the Vedic hymns.
 Singh was also visited by his ambassador friends during his stay at the hospital.
 But despite all the visits made, each time he became more ill.

 Singh's death

 On Sunday 30 October, after being visited by his friends and colleagues from the publishing house, Singh had a dream of a white bullock pulling a cart.
 Afterward he told Svetlana that in India, the dream was considered as an omen of approaching death, "Sveta, I know that I will die today."
-At 7 A.M, Monday, 31 October 1966, Singh while pointing at his heart and then at his head, said that he felt something throbbing, and then he passed away at his home.
+At 7 A.M, Monday, 31 October 1966, Singh while pointing at his heart and then at his head, said that he felt something throbbing, and then he died at his home.
 Singh's death was quick and calm.
 Svetlana did not weep at Singh's death and shortly afterward she contacted his Indian friends who lived in Russia.
 When Singh's friends arrived, they burned sandalwood, recited verses from the Bhagavad Gita, and the next day they took Singh's body to the crematorium.